zpkx/video-download-scripts/README.md

 ### Debug Mode

-For detailed debugging, check the `video_download.log` file or run with verbose output.
+For detailed debugging, check the `logs/video_download.log` file or run with verbose output.

 ## 📄 License